ext4n/FTPSTLK/README.md

 Disabled<br><br>
 - Language settings and hints, they are able to remember the state, and the next time the program is turned on, the last selected option will load.
 - Many small improvements and bug fixes.

+      v.
+1.06 from 16.08.21
+- Added options for suggestions in the form of text or buttons to choose from.
+- The translation has been finalized.
+- Minor improvements and bug fixes.

+## In the plans... <h2>
+- ADD THE ABILITY TO SEND FILES TO FTP IMMEDIATELY AFTER THE SAVE.
+- AUTOMATIC TRACKING OF ADDING TO FTP AND SUBSEQUENT DOWNLOADING.
+- AUTOMATIC CREATION OF A FOLDER ON FTP.
+- FILE MANAGER OF FILES ON THE HOSTING AND DOWNLOADING ANY OF THE FILES.

 ## Advantages <h2>